atlassian/data-center-helm-charts/src/main/logging/README.md

+## Disclaimer

+**This is not officially supported functionality.** This document serves as an example for users that would like to enable aggregated logging in their Kubernetes cluster.
+There are many solutions how to provide this capability and this document just showcases some of the options.

-## Deploy Logging Pattern - EFK Stack
+## Logging in Kubernetes environment - EFK Stack

-A common Kubernetes logging pattern is a combination of Fluent, Elasticsearch, and Kibana which is known as *EFK Stack*.
+A common Kubernetes logging pattern is a combination of Elasticsearch, Fluent, and Kibana which is known as *EFK Stack*.

 `Fluent` is an open source and multi-platform log processor which collects data/log from different sources, aggregates and forwards them to multiple destinations and is fully compatible with Docker and Kubernetes environments.